The Lovable and Hilarious Mr. Link

 ● The puppets for the elephant and the horse were constructed using a "bodysuit" technique in which muscles are first carved from foam, rubber and plastic and attached to the internal skeleton.
 A thin outer skin of silicon is stretched over the entire body, then hand painted and detailed.

 ● Each puppet utilized a unique jetpack - a remote turnbuckle device fitted to the hips and the small of the back - which allows for very small incremental movement by the animators.
+The Elephant:

 ● First puppet to be constructed with a stretchy/baggy skin not adhered to the moveable carbon fiber body panels.